wpilibsuite/frc-docs/source/docs/networking/om5p-ac-radio-modification.rst

 - Lay the board back down, making sure it aligns with the screw holes near the front and seats securely
 - Slide the lid onto the back left retaining feature by moving it in from right to left.
 Take care of the capacitor in this area
-- Rotate the lid, press downwards and slide the back right retaining feature in.
+- Rotate the lid, press downwards and slide the back right retaining feature in
-- Press down firmly on the front/middle of the lid to seat the latches.
+- Press down firmly on the front/middle of the lid to seat the latches
 - Replace 2 screws in front feet
-- Replace front feet.
+- Replace front feet